finn-1o8/Few-shot_Flood_Delineation/README.md

-# MSc Flood Mapping Thesis  🌊🛰️
+#  Region-Aligned Self-Supervised Pre-Training for Few-Shot Flood Delineation. 🌊🛰️

 This repository contains **all notebooks, models, and data links** for my MSc thesis: